 Section 2.3 introduced the WEL's built-in home page.
-You access this page by entering the WEL's IP on you home web browser, followed by :5150.
-At the bottom of this page are a series of hyper-links to specialized configuration pages.
+You access this page by entering the WEL's IP address on your web browser, followed by :5150.
+At the bottom of the page are a series of hyperlinks to specialized configuration pages.
 Each of these pages is described below.